Yash8840/drag_drop/README.md

 - Type `git clone`, and then paste the URL you copied earlier.
 - Press Enter to create your local clone.

+## App info
+To add the success effect on successfully dropping a list item, i added a confetti effect using an external js library.

 ## DEMO Screenshot
 ![Screenshot (194)](https://github.com/Yash8840/drag_drop/assets/97682697/de735674-8ca0-4aaa-bd49-40fee32dab26)